Audi SQ5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi SQ5 are $1,166 a year including full coverage.
-Comprehensive insurance costs approximately $278 a year, collision costs $472, and liability costs $306.
-A liability-only policy costs as little as $348 a year, with high-risk insurance costing $2,510 or more.
-Teens cost the most to insure at $4,206 a year or more.
+Average insurance rates for an Audi SQ5 are $1,166 a year for full coverage insurance.
+Comprehensive insurance costs around $278, collision insurance costs $472, and liability insurance is $306.
+A liability-only policy costs around $348 a year, and high-risk insurance costs $2,510 or more.
+16-year-old drivers receive the highest rates at up to $4,206 a year.

 Average premium for full coverage: $1,166

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and SQ5 trim levels.
+Rate estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 states and for all SQ5 models.

 Use the form below to get customized rates for your location.